 - 8 butter lettuce leaves or slider buns

-- Place salmon in a food processor and pulse several times until salmon is broken in small pieces (refer to image in post).
-Transfer to a bowl and mix in breadcrumbs, red curry paste, egg, paprika, and ¼ tsp salt.
-Using a heaping ¼-cup measure, form mixture into 8 uniform patties.
+- Place salmon in a food processor and pulse several times until salmon is broken in small pieces (skip if using canned salmon).
+Transfer to a bowl and mix in breadcrumbs, red curry paste, egg, paprika, and 1/4 tsp salt.
+(If mixture feels too wet, add more breadcrumbs as needed.)
+Using a heaping 1/4-cup measure, form mixture into 8 uniform patties.
 Place on a parchment-lined plate, cover, and refrigerate for 30 minutes.

 - Heat oil in a large nonstick skillet over medium-high.
 Place salmon patties in skillet; reduce heat to medium, and cook 3 to 4 minutes per side or until browned.